rsyncOSX/mydocsy/content/en/docs/settings/networksettings.md

 - the sidebar may be concealed, when on the sidebar will be hidden when RsyncUI start

+**Observe mounting of external drives**

+- automatic selection of a profile when RsyncUI detects a new mount of a local attached disc

 **Confirm Execution:**

 - See below.